lk-geimfari/mimesis/README.md

 Gýmir Þórðsson
 ```

-How to work tith datetime:
+How to work with datetime:

 ```python
 from elizabeth import Datetime